 So, to all my American readers, how was your fourth?

-Since then, we have started making our own hot dogs (not the sausage, but the rest of it at least).
-My husband makes a killer chili and once we get our hands on some delicious sausages, we are all set!
-These hot dog buns are soft, but not too soft that they just collapse after that first bite, and the best part is you can make the buns as big or as small as you like.
-Or turn them into burger buns!
+These hot dog buns are soft, but not too soft that they just collapse after that first bite.
+And the best part is you can make the buns as big or as small as you like.
+Make them small enough for small hot dogs, or big enough for larger and thicker sausages.

-For these hot dog buns, I’m going to show you how to shape these buns with TWO different methods.
+I’m going to show you how to shape these hot dog buns in TWO different ways.

 The first is a cutting method – where the dough is shaped into a slab and then cut into hot dog buns.

-The second is to individually shape each hot dog bun into the desired shape.
+The second is the shaping method – where you individually shape each hot dog bun into the desired shape.

 Dough that has been proofed overnight in the fridge